cjlee9393/my-store/README.md

 ## Usage

-The project requires only `npm install` and `ng serve` to install and launch the application.
+The project requires only `npm install`, `npm install -g @angular/cli`, and `ng serve` to install and launch the application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.